misasa/actsasmappable/README.md

 # Description

-Generate google map from ActiveRecord model.
+ActsAsMappable is a Rails engine that enerates map from ActiveRecord model.
 This gem is referred by [medusa](https://github.com/misasa/medusa "follow instruction").

 ## Installation